 Getting arrested and charged with driving under the influence can be a shock.
 Pennsylvania has strict and complex DUI laws in place, with penalties ranging from fines and probation to as many as five years in prison.
-The key to dealing with a DUI charge is knowing the law and turning to an experienced DUI attorney for help.
+The key to dealing with a DUI charge is turning to an experienced DUI attorney for help.
 A DUI is a serious criminal offense, not a traffic violation, and good representation is essential.

 Pennsylvania defines driving under the influence in two ways.
 First, it is a crime to drive or control the movement of a motor vehicle after drinking enough alcohol to render yourself an unsafe driver.
 This is known as “driving under the influence” (DUI) or “driving while impaired” (DWI).
 Second, it is illegal to drive or control a motor vehicle after drinking enough alcohol that your blood alcohol concentration (BAC) is more than 0.08 within two hours of your arrest, the legal limit in every state.
 This is known as the “per se” rule.
 Typically prosecutors rely on the per se rule, while the other definition serves as backup.
 But sometimes prosecutors use the distinction between these two statutes to double-charge defendants, charging them once for having alcohol or drugs in their blood and again for driving erratically due to intoxication.